navneet-nmk/pytorch-rl/README.md

 Even after using the tricks, it was really hard to train a GAN to convergence.
 However, after using Spectral Normalization (https://arxiv.org/abs/1802.05957) the infogan was trained to convergence.

+For image to image translation tasks with GANs and for VAEs in general, training with Skip Connection really helps the training.

 1. beta-VAE
 2. InfoGAN
 3. CVAE-GAN